Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] A hosted zone is a selection of specific resource record sets hosted by CloudFront for distribution to Route 53.
 - [ ] A hosted zone is the Edge Location that hosts the Route 53 records for a user.

 ### A user is launching an EC2 instance in the US East region.
-Which of the below mentioned options is recommended by AWS with respect to the selection of the availability zone?
+Which of the below mentioned options is recommended by AWS with respect to the selection of the Availability Zone?

 - [ ] Always select the AZ while launching an instance.
 - [ ] Always select the US-East-1-a zone for HA.
 - [x] Do not select the AZ; instead let AWS select the AZ.
-- [ ] The user can never select the availability zone while launching an instance.
+- [ ] The user can never select the Availability Zone while launching an instance.

 ### ec2-revoke RevokeSecurityGroup Ingress